stellar/soroban-example-dapp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-**Note:** Before you can "Back this project", you'll need to have some EXT (example token) in your freighter wallet.
-There is a "Mint 100 EXT" button, which will gift you 100 EXT tokens for that purpose.
+**Note:** Before you can "Back this project", you'll need to have some ABND (abundance token) in your freighter wallet.
+There is a "Mint 100 ABND" button, which will gift you 100 ABND tokens for that purpose.

 User Workflows
 ==============